neerajshan/sbab-home-assignment/README.md

 You can register your own account at Trafiklab and obtain an API key.
 - The data should be automatically gathered from API for each run of the application.

-## Solution Language & Framework choice
+### Solution Language & Framework choice
 - Java 11
 - Spring boot Project
-- Maven build tool for project and running integration test
+- Maven 3+ for building project and running integration test
 - Spring Data JPA for persistence layer
 - H2 in memory database
 - Swagger 3 for Api Documentation
 - RestController for Apis
 - Health Check endpoints
-- BDD Test with Cucumber
+- Cucumber framework for running Integration test
 ---
-## How to Build, run integration test & run project
+### How to Build, run integration test & run project
-- Build project & run integration test `mvn clean install`
+- Build project & run integration test  $ `mvn clean install`
-- Run the app with `mvn spring-boot:run` then browse to http://localhost:8080
+- Run the app with  $ `mvn spring-boot:run` then browse to http://localhost:8080
 - To access Swagger for testing Apies then browse to http://localhost:8080/swagger
-- When the app is running, the in-memory DB can be inspected at http://localhost:8080/h2-console
-- This is, of course, a proof of concept and should not be deployed publicly.
+- When the app is running, the in-memory DB can be inspected at http://localhost:8080/h2-console This is, of course, a proof of concept and should not be deployed publicly.
 ---
-## Design considerations
+### Design considerations
 - On StartUp application tries to connect sl api endpoint and retrieves data.
 - However there is chance due to n.w. slowness or bad connectivity application might not be able to make call to sl api.
 - In that case application will use cachedFile which is available on path  `src/test/resources/jour.json`